C-LEAF in New York

 GW's Center for Law Economics & Finance (C-LEAF) hosted its second annual "C-LEAF in New York" set of events with an alumni reception June 7 and a symposium on hedge fund regulation June 8.

-The evening reception at Barclay Towers was co-hosted by alumni and C-LEAF Advisory Board members Margarita "Ari" Brose (J.D.
+The evening reception at Barclay Towers was co-hosted by alumni and Business and Finance Law Advisory Board members Margarita "Ari" Brose (J.D.
 '89) and Jeff Schweon (J.D.
 '89) and the Office of Law Alumni Relations.
 The gathering gave more than 50 professors, alumni, students, staff, and guests a change to mingle and also celebrate Lawrence Mitchell's leadership of C-LEAF as they helped send him off to be dean of Case Western Reserve University Law School.
 Professor Arthur E. Wilmarth, Jr., now serves as executive director of C-LEAF.

 The next day, C-LEAF hosted their symposium, "Hedge Fund Regulation and Current Developments," which provided a timely and interesting discussion with experts and audience members.
 The event featured a keynote address by Commission Troy A. Paredes of the U.S. Securities and Exchange Commission.
 Mr. Paredes was introduced by Professor F. Scott Kieff, C-LEAF's director of planning and publications.